CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

    Select OK.

-8. Select Edit Configurartions.
+8. Select Edit Configurations.
 The "Edit Configurations" is found by clicking the down arrow just to the right of TomEE 10.0.41 in the top right of the IDE.
 9. Change the URL.
 The URL should read http://localhost:8080/HelloWorld-1.0-SNAPSHOT/